 Trying to acquire Personal Protective Equipment (PPE) is a challenge.
 NBOA members can now purchase Level 1 procedure or K295 masks from Purchasing Point's HealthTrust Purchasing Group, which has vetted PPE vendor opportunities.
 Minimum ordering requirements apply.
 Learn more and register here.

-ARTICLE: Curated resources to help the business office answer top questions related to COVID-19 concerns, from safety to finances to the new normal and more.
+ARTICLE: Updated Dec.
+1. Curated resources to help the business office answer questions from safety to finances to the new normal and HR.

 Suggestions for employee handbook policies your school may wish to review and/or modify in light of the COVID-19 pandemic.

 Possible responses to employee concerns about the safety and logistics of returning to campus.
 See also a recent webinar on the topic.

 An interactive flow chart to clarify available leave, including FFCRA leave.
 See also New Temporary Rule for FFCRA and FFCRA FAQs

 An easy-to-use 10-year budget model that creates real-time forecasts for tuition, enrollment, FTEs, plant replacement and more.

 Click on the topics below for additional resources from NBOA, the federal government and business partners.